 External Soft Skills vs. Internal Hard Skills

-The combination of skilled photographer and the empathic communicator is what makes a successful photographer.
+In short, the combination of being a skilled photographer and empathic communicator is what makes a successful photographer.

 Throughout the entire process, almost every touchpoint will draw on your external soft skills.
 From understanding the vision, tailoring expectations, proper planning, and exceeding expectations, communication and understanding are required.
 Only when you get to the shoot execution do you use those external hard skills, but even then on shoot day, both soft and hard skills are incorporated.